 - Regularly clean and disinfect the tub and all surfaces using a non-abrasive cleaner (we recommend once a week). - Use glass cleaner to clean mirrors and fixtures. - Do not use harsh/rough abrasives such as a kitchen scrubber or steel wool for cleaning the sink and tub as it may scratch the surface. - Do not modify the plumbing, which includes the showerhead. - If the bathroom drain becomes plugged, check out a Zip-It from the Village office to remove the debris.
 Please submit a work order If the problem persists.

 J. Light Fixtures and Ceiling Fans

 - Submit a workorder to replace burned out light bulbs that are beyond reach.
-Anacapa residents may obtain light bulbs from Anacapa Village office.
-Note: until further notice, please visit the Santa Cruz Village office for assistance. - Do not install lightbulbs exceeding 60-watts
+Anacapa residents may obtain light bulbs from Anacapa Village office. - Do not install lightbulbs exceeding 60-watts

 K. Doors